opsone-ch/typo3-varnish/README.rst

 - you should make yourself familiar with Varnish and how you want to implement Varnish in your specific setup.
 A good starting point is the great Varnish book available at https://info.varnish-software.com/the-varnish-book.
 - Varnish has to be up and running.
-You can find a sample configuration in the extension's res folder.
+You can find a sample configuration in the extension's res folder
 - requests to all static files should send appropriate expires headers